ASMohamedFaheemAnver/LatestApolloSubscriptionStudy/README.md

 # LatestApolloSubscriptionStudy

-Latest apollo subscription study with react-native and nest.js!,
+Latest apollo subscription study with react and nest.js!,